 ICE Health Service Corps focused on best patient outcomes

-The ICE Health Service Corps (IHSC) is the only entity in ICE with the responsibility of providing direct patient care.
-IHSC is made up of a workforce of approximately 1,650 employees that includes U.S. Public Health Service (PHS) Commissioned Corps officers, federal civil servants and contract health professionals.
+IHSC is made up of a workforce of approximately 1,670 employees that includes U.S. Public Health Service (PHS) Commissioned Corps officers, federal civil servants, and contract health professionals.
 IHSC is committed to providing health care services to reduce global disease and support the safe apprehension, enforcement and removal of detained individuals involved in immigration proceedings.

 ICE Health Care System

 Noncitizens within IHSC-staffed facilities receive timely medical care.
 The care includes a health screening within 12 hours of arrival, and a complete health assessment within 14 days.
-A medical delivery care person staffs each facility 24 hours a day, seven days a week for direct patient access.

 Detainees receive timely medical care

-IHSC recognizes the need for patient privacy, honors patient requests for same-gender or preferred-gender, providers, and uses translation and dialect interpretation services when needed.
+IHSC recognizes the need for patient privacy, honors patient requests for same-gender or preferred-gender providers, and uses translation and dialect interpretation services when needed.

 IHSC staff are committed to providing quality, cost-effective health care in collaboration and partnership with both federal and non-federal partners.